nickyiliwang0000/h/applied-javascript/how-do-callbacks-work.md

 });
 ```

 Here we set up an event using the `on` method.
-The `on` method takes two arguments here, the first is the event.
+The `on` method takes two arguments here, the first is a string describing the name of the event.
 In our case, the event is `click`.
 The second argument is what function we want to run when the click happens. *This function* is the callback function.

 When we provide the callback function to the `on` method, it has not run yet.
 The function is placed there as a value and only when we click the `div` will that function be called.